Oral History Transcript — Dr. Kenneth Stevens

 Matthies: What is your current job title?

-My job title is Clarence J. LaBel Professor of Electrical Engineering.
+Stevens: My job title is Clarence J. Lebel Professor of Electrical Engineering.

 Matthies: How long have you held that title?

 Stevens: I have held that title since about 1965, I think.

 Matthies: How long have you been at MIT?